Armay2/Armay2/README.md

 I'm Arnaud, a french free-lance iOS developer !
 Passionate about new technologies and innovations of all kinds !

 - 🔭 I'm look for a new client !
-- 🌱 I'm currently leaning Clean Architecture
+- 🌱 I'm currently leaning ARKit
 - 💬 Ask me about Swift - SwiftUI
 - 😀 Pronouns: He/him
 - ⚡️ Fun fact: I love to pitch my projects